-Tucker’s House is a 501(c)3 non-profit organization that provides construction and retrofitting services for families of children with disabilities to make their homes safer and more accessible.
+Tucker’s House is a 501(c)(3) non-profit organization that provides home modifications for families of children with disabilities to make their homes safer and more accessible.

 I started Tucker’s House in 2009 because I believe every child with a disability—and their family—needs a safe, functional home to live, grow, and thrive in.

 The catalyst for this mission began with the birth of my beloved grandson Tucker.
 In 2006, Tucker bounded into this world like any other healthy baby boy.
 However, on day two of his precious life, he suddenly started having seizures.
 The life-threatening condition left Tucker without the ability to talk or walk.
 And it left his young parents facing unfamiliar emotional, medical, and financial challenges.

 By the time Tucker was three, his parents, Josh and Alisha, had to find the means to retrofit their home to make it safe and functional for Tucker, his therapy sessions, and their whole family.